 Three faculty members from the Committee on Academic Standing (CAS) form the academic honesty subcommittee, which meets with the student for a hearing.
-The hearing is formal in content and structure, but efforts are made to help the student feel at ease.
+The hearing is formal in content and structure, but the faculty members convening the hearing will make efforts to help the student feel at ease.
 At the hearing, the student is expected to present all relevant information related to the situation in question.
 Subcommittee members will ask questions so that they can fully understand the student's actions and perspective.
 Frequently, they also offer educational advice on citation practices or other aspects of academic integrity.
 Students who appear before the subcommittee are allowed (and encouraged) to bring a supportive and knowledgeable member of the community with them, and most do, often meeting with that person prior to the hearing to think through their role in the hearing.
 During the hearing that support person must remain a silent observer, however.
-Hearings vary in length depending on the complexity of the situation, but are typically 15-45 minutes long.
+Hearings vary in length depending on the complexity of the situation and are typically 15-45 minutes long.
 The full process is outlined earlier in this booklet; see "Process for Review of Alleged Violations of the Honesty Policy."